MongoDB (NASDAQ:MDB) Price Target Cut to $300.00

-MongoDB (NASDAQ:MDB – Get Free Report) had its target price decreased by research analysts at Wells Fargo & Company from $450.00 to $300.00 in a research note issued to investors on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-Wells Fargo & Company‘s target price would suggest a potential upside of 28.76% from the stock’s current price.
+MongoDB (NASDAQ:MDB – Free Report) had its target price trimmed by Stifel Nicolaus from $435.00 to $300.00 in a research report released on Friday, Benzinga reports.
+The firm currently has a buy rating on the stock.

-MongoDB (NASDAQ:MDB – Get Free Report) last released its quarterly earnings results on Thursday, March 7th.
-The company reported ($1.03) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.71) by ($0.32).
-The company had revenue of $458.00 million during the quarter, compared to analysts’ expectations of $431.99 million.
-MongoDB had a negative return on equity of 16.22% and a negative net margin of 10.49%.
-On average, sell-side analysts anticipate that MongoDB will post -2.53 earnings per share for the current fiscal year.
+MongoDB (NASDAQ:MDB – Get Free Report) last issued its quarterly earnings data on Thursday, March 7th.
+The company reported ($1.03) EPS for the quarter, missing analysts’ consensus estimates of ($0.71) by ($0.32).
+The company had revenue of $458.00 million for the quarter, compared to the consensus estimate of $431.99 million.
+MongoDB had a negative return on equity of 16.00% and a negative net margin of 11.50%.
+On average, research analysts forecast that MongoDB will post -2.53 earnings per share for the current year.

-In other news, CAO Thomas Bull sold 170 shares of the firm’s stock in a transaction on Tuesday, April 2nd.
-The stock was sold at an average price of $348.12, for a total transaction of $59,180.40.
-Following the transaction, the chief accounting officer now directly owns 17,360 shares of the company’s stock, valued at $6,043,363.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CAO Thomas Bull sold 170 shares of the firm’s stock in a transaction on Tuesday, April 2nd.
-The stock was sold at an average price of $348.12, for a total transaction of $59,180.40.
-Following the transaction, the chief accounting officer now directly owns 17,360 shares of the company’s stock, valued at $6,043,363.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Dev Ittycheria sold 17,160 shares of the firm’s stock in a transaction on Tuesday, April 2nd.
-The shares were sold at an average price of $348.11, for a total value of $5,973,567.60.
-Following the transaction, the chief executive officer now directly owns 226,073 shares in the company, valued at $78,698,272.03.
+In related news, CAO Thomas Bull sold 170 shares of the stock in a transaction dated Tuesday, April 2nd.
+The stock was sold at an average price of $348.12, for a total value of $59,180.40.
+Following the completion of the sale, the chief accounting officer now directly owns 17,360 shares of the company’s stock, valued at approximately $6,043,363.20.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, CAO Thomas Bull sold 170 shares of the stock in a transaction dated Tuesday, April 2nd.
+The stock was sold at an average price of $348.12, for a total value of $59,180.40.
+Following the completion of the sale, the chief accounting officer now directly owns 17,360 shares of the company’s stock, valued at approximately $6,043,363.20.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Dwight A. Merriman sold 1,000 shares of the stock in a transaction dated Monday, April 1st.
+The stock was sold at an average price of $363.01, for a total value of $363,010.00.
+Following the completion of the sale, the director now directly owns 523,896 shares of the company’s stock, valued at $190,179,486.96.
 The disclosure for this sale can be found here.
-Insiders have sold 46,802 shares of company stock valued at $16,514,071 over the last three months.
-Company insiders own 3.60% of the company’s stock.
+In the last ninety days, insiders sold 46,802 shares of company stock valued at $16,514,071.
+Corporate insiders own 3.60% of the company’s stock.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.